 But the real mystery was why he was here in the first place, why he had agreed to do what so many would not: take on Aaron “The Hawk” Pryor, in his hometown, no less.
 But whatever back room deals may have been involved, Pryor finally had a title shot and an appearance on national television.
 “The Hawk” made the most of it.

-Broadcast live on CBS, Pryor vs. Cervantes followed the timeless script of the proud, old king versus the young upstart in search of glory.
+Broadcast live on CBS, Pryor vs Cervantes followed the timeless script of the proud, old king versus the young upstart in search of glory.
 At the bell, “The Hawk” tore after the champion, chasing him about the ring and firing a non-stop barrage of leather.
 Cervantes appeared briefly perplexed by the challenger’s aggression and the absence of any “feeling out” process but soon enough began to find openings for counter shots.
-Displaying admirable grace under pressure, the champion connected with counter left hooks as Pryor kept barreling in, a veritable buzzsaw, though he landed relatively few effective blows.
+Displaying admirable grace under pressure, he connected with counter left hooks as Pryor kept barreling in, a veritable buzzsaw, though the challenger landed relatively few effective blows.
 Setting a whirlwind pace, he forced Cervantes into the ropes again and again but then, with seconds left in the round, a short counter hook followed by a right hand put Pryor down briefly on one knee.
 Round one to the champion.

 To his credit, the champion never gave up.
 Hurt, tired and bleeding, he fought back as Pryor went for the kill in the fourth.
 His counter punches kept landing on Pryor but they were like pebbles being thrown at a runaway train.
 Backing Cervantes into his own corner, Pryor unloaded with a barrage of right hands.
 The champion, overwhelmed, tried to clinch but “The Hawk” shrugged him off and kept firing until a crushing overhand right landed flush on Cervantes’ chin and dropped him.
 The old king gallantly tried to rise but could not.
 The long championship run of “Kid Pambele” had come to a sudden and violent end.